 About the Curator

-Raina Martens is a transdisciplinary artist based in Washington, DC.
-Through writing, installation, and ceramic work they dramatize entanglements between social and material worlds.
-Raina is a founding member of the Urban Soils Institute’s Art Extension Service and helped design Project: Soils, a collaborative initiative between artists and soil scientists.
+Through writing, installation, and ceramic work, Raina Martens dramatizes entanglements between social and material worlds.
+They are a founding member of the Urban Soils Institute’s Art Extension Service, and helped design Project: Soils, a collaborative initiative between artists and soil scientists.

 This and other WPA projects are made possible by the DC Commission on the Arts and Humanities, which receives support from the National Endowment for the Arts; The Andy Warhol Foundation for the Visual Arts; Bloomberg Philanthropies; The Corcoran Women's Committee; The Morris & Gwendolyn Cafritz Foundation; Hickok Cole Architects; White&Case; and many other generous foundations, corporations, and individuals.